Politicians shouldn't be hand-picking their voters. Voters should be hand-picking their politicians.

 The time for reform is NOW.

-The Special Interim Committee on Redistricting, a bipartisan panel of legislators and citizens recommended the General Assembly pass a law to create a 9 member redistricting commission.
+In 2016, the Special Interim Committee on Redistricting, a bipartisan panel of legislators and citizens recommended the General Assembly pass a law to create a 9 member redistricting commission.
 It’s a step in the right direction but needs improvement in several key areas, including the following:

 - A broader and more independent commission selection process.
 Eight of the nine Commission members would be appointed by the legislative leadership.
 We have concerns that this process would limit the independence of the Commission members and would result in a Commission that is not representative of Hoosier voters.